andreassommer/ifdiff/speedtracker/docs/README.md

       nonempty string, try out what happens when you pass in the empty string and what happens when you pass in a non-string value like a number.

+## Debugging
+If you find something that does not work, consult the above section "Development Process" and `structure.odt` for help making sense of the code.
+Some additional tips:

+1. Since Speedtracker copies its own code to a temp directory, you cannot set breakpoints in source files.
+There is a workaround, however: The main script `speedtracker.m` runs from the home directory.
+Put a breakpoint at the statement `command.execute(...)`, then use the "Step in" button to step into the `execute` method.
+MATLAB will open the temp copy of the class that the method belongs to, and you can set breakpoints there that will work.
+2. If you want to test internal methods or intermediate states, it is tedious to recreate the temp directory and other infrastructure manually.
+Instead, there is a `UserCommand` subclass `speedtracker/commands/ScrewAroundCommand` that is disabled by default and that you can put any code in.
+To enable it, locate the line in `speedtracker.m` where the commands (`RunBenchmarksCommand`, `CreateSnapshotCommand`, etc.) are instantiated and add a `ScrewAroundCommand()` to the array, then you can run it with `speedtracker screw-around`.

 ## Programming Guidelines
 For now, our guidelines are small enough to stay here instead of in a separate file.
 Read `structure.odt` for more detail on how these goals